jasongfleischer/jasongfleischer.github.io/_pages/about.md

 learning how to learn in these strange and difficult times.
 I'm grateful for your patience, but also your feedback about what isn't working.
 If you have questions or need mentorship I'm
 [here to help](mailto:jfleischer@ucsd.edu).

 See  [teaching](teaching/) for current course information, and [pandemic](pandemic/) for relevant resources.

+Are you a student in one of my classes, and need to talk one on one?
+[Schedule a visit to my office hours here.](https://calendar.google.com/calendar/selfsched?sstoken=UUFzQ2RXR3dOVnZwfGRlZmF1bHR8Nzg4NGE1Yzc1NmM0NGJlNzUyZmNjMzgxNGUzYWQ1NzM)

 ## research